apauley/HollingBerries/README.md

 cause one price tag to be printed.

 The selling price takes up 9 characters.
-One currency symbol (R), 5 digits before the decimal (a dot) and 2 digits afer the decimal.
+One currency symbol (R), 5 digits before the decimal (a dot) and 2 digits after the decimal.
 Like this: R99999.99

 Mr Hollingberry says we shouldn't worry about larger amounts.
 If he